bluehawk/kohanut-doc/guide/dev.kohana.md

 ## Overriding Content

-Kohanut allows you to tell it to display a page from the database, but then display your own content instead of what was on the page.
-So in a sense you are taking an existing page, overriding the content, and then displaying that.
+Kohanut also allows you to tell it to display a layout from the database, but then override the content with your own instead of having it look for a page to supply the content.

 To do it, call `Kohanut::override($layoutname, $pageurl, $content)`.
-Kohanut will find and render the layout with name `$layoutname` and mark `$pageurl` as the active page in the navs.  `$pageurl` **must actually be a page in the database** or the navigations can't draw correctly.  `$content` should be an array, with each element being put in a `content_area()`
+Kohanut will find and render the layout with name `$layoutname` and mark `$pageurl` as the active page in the navs.  `$pageurl` **must actually be a page in the database** or the navigations can't draw correctly (though this may change).  `$content` should be an array, with each element being put in a `content_area()`

 	Kohanut::override('Two Column','/clients',array(
 		"This will be put in content area 1.",